 Steve Ellis, Reader

-Steve has four children and three grandchildren.
-A long term Crosspool resident, Steve has worked for the same company in Sheffield for nearly thirty five years, and is now retired.
-He is closely involved with the Montgomery Arts and Christian Community Centre (formerly Sheffield Christian Education Council)
+Steve has four children and eight grandchildren.
+A long term Crosspool resident, and former school teacher, Steve worked for the same company in Sheffield for nearly thirty five years, and is now retired.
+He is closely involved with the Montgomery Arts and Christian Centre (formerly Sheffield Christian Education Council).